Learning Market Making with Closing Auctions: Numerical Simulations

-\subsection{Historical data}
+\subsection{Historical Data}

-We now consider a trading session of a 2 hour continuous phase, followed by a 30 minute closing auction.
-Instead of simulating a fictive mid price, we consider realized mid price paths of stocks of the S\&P500 index, from December 31, 2025 between 2:30pm and 5pm EST. We train on 1{,}000 episodes.
-All other parameters remain identical.
-For precision, we use the same realized price path of each asset for each episode for the training.
-The symbol $\hat \sigma$ in table \ref{tab:dqn_results_full} corresponds to the estimated volatility of each stock on the continuous session.
+We now consider a trading session of a 2 hour continuous phase, followed by a 30 minute closing auction, where the mid price is given by realized mid price paths of stocks of the S\&P500 index.

-We see that the final NFQ outperforms both benchmarks on average returns.
-These results advocate for NFQ strategy over the classical AS or TWAP benchmark to maximize the return.
-We demonstrate that neural-fitted Q-learning can learn policies that outperform theoretical benchmarks on average.
-These findings suggest that reinforcement learning has the potential to be effective for market making in complex structures beyond simple limit order books with closing auction, as for example workup session or AHEAD mechanism \cite{duffie2017size,derchu2024ahead} or sequence of periodic auctions \cite{milgrom1985economics,madhavan1992trading, budish2014implementation}.